ObsMod/pylawr/docs/source/user/clutter.rst

 Using external filters
 ^^^^^^^^^^^^^^^^^^^^^^
 :py:mod:`pylawr` package is able to integrate external filters.
-For example the clutter filter by Gabella et. al (2002) :cite:`gabella2002` is an integration of wradlib_.
+For example, the clutter filter by Gabella et. al (2002) :cite:`gabella2002` is an integration of wradlib_.
 We use :py:func:`wradlib.clutter.filter_gabella` to detect clutter signals, see example below.
 For further information read wradlib_ documentation.